Blog

 </dependency>

-Similar in nature to the various Apache Commons libraries is Guava.
+Guava is another library similar to the commons.
 Instead of being split into multiple libraries, it has a larger productivity library with a single dependency.
-Guava is largely built by Google’s Java developers and there is also a version of the library that works in Android development.
+Google’s Java developers largely maintain Guava, and a version of the library works in Android development.

 Maven snippet for Commons Lang: